Conditions of Residency for MRS Accommodation sites

 By entering into a Residency Agreement, residents agree that:

-1.3 Offers of residency and the right to occupy and to continue to occupy, and the allocation of accommodation at MRS accommodation complexes are governed by the MRS Admissions Policy.
+1.3 Offers of residency, the allocation of accommodation and the rights of residents to occupy or continue to occupy any accommodation at a MRS accommodation complex are governed by the MRS Admissions Policy.

-1.4 All accepted offers of residency are valid for the term of the Residency Agreement only.
+1.4 All accepted offers of residency are valid for the term contained in the Residency Agreement between the Resident and MRS.

 Section 2 – Debt to MRS

-2.2 If as a result of an overdue account or misconduct a resident is required to vacate their accommodation, the resident will remain responsible for the payment of that accommodation for the duration of their Residency Agreement or until such time that a suitable replacement resident is found (whichever comes first).
+2.2 If as a result of an overdue account or misconduct a resident is required to vacate their accommodation, the resident will remain responsible for the payment of rent for the duration of their Residency Agreement or until such time that a suitable resident takes over occupation of the accommodation (whichever comes first).

 3.1 Residents must: